wyyfkim/MRTA/README.md

 Environment setup

-1. Install ROS
+1. Install ROS.

-2. Run catkin_make under catkin_ws directory to build the package
+2. Run catkin_make under catkin_ws directory to build the package.

 3. Automate sourcing “setup.bash” file (https://answers.ros.org/question/206876/how-often-do-i-need-to-source-setupbash/).
-You can manually source the setup file each time you open a new terminal, but automation just makes things easier
+You can manually source the setup file each time you open a new terminal, but automation just makes things easier.

-4. open a new terminal, cd to the project directory, install three required modules by typing the following commands: pip install bitarray pip install networkx pip install Task
+4. Open a new terminal, cd to the project directory, install three required modules by typing the following commands: pip install bitarray pip install networkx pip install Task

+5. Open a new terminal, type `roscore` to start the server.

-Follow these two steps to run auction-based task allocation algorithm.
+Follow these two steps to run auction-based task allocation algorithm:

 1. generate precedence graph